-Athletics & Recreation Task Force Recommendations for the 2025 Long Range Facilities Plan
+Athletics & Recreation Task Force

 Athletic and Recreational facilities provide students, families, and the community with opportunities to engage in activities ranging from leisurely play to competitive athletics.

 Our vision is for West Linn-Wilsonville School athletic and recreation facilities to provide equitable access for all regardless of ability, gender, grade level, or location.
 We envision athletic and recreation facilities designed to be a resource for our students, families and community year-round.
 Athletics and recreation facilities build community, connection, and a sense of belonging while supporting the physical, social, and playbased education of our students.